Building An Offroad Trailer From Non-Offroad Plans

 In our plans we specify a “Torsion Axle Mounting Bar” which welds to the frame as the place to bolt the axle.
 When you build the offroad trailer, we can add ground clearance with a spacer between the frame beam and the “Axle Mounting Bar”.

 The hiccups with lifting like this are three.
 1) The deck height also raises, so getting into your trailer becomes more difficult.
-2) Higher Center of Gravity.
-Just be careful about tip angle.
-A narrow tall trailer won’t do the 4-wheeling so well.
+2) A higher Center of Gravity decreases the trailer tip angle.
+A narrow tall trailer will not do 4-wheeling so well.
 3) Any instability will get worse as the Center of Gravity becomes higher, so pay close attention when loading the trailer.
-Proper tongue weight, axle position, etc..
+Proper tongue weight, axle position, heavy things at the bottom, etc..

 5. Skid Plates (and other Protections)